PagerDuty/incident-response-docs/docs/before/severity_levels.md

      If you are unsure which level an incident is (e.g. not sure if SEV-2 or SEV-1), **treat it as the higher one**.
 During an incident is not the time to discuss or litigate severities, just assume the highest and review during a postmortem.

 !!! question "Can a SEV-3 be a major incident?"
      All SEV-2's are major incidents, but not all major incidents need to be SEV-2's.
 If you require coordinated response, even for lower severity issues, trigger our incident response process.
-The IC can make a determination on whether full incident response is necessary.
+The Incident Commander can make a determination on whether full incident response is necessary.

 <table class="custom-table">
   <thead>